 Workplace safety is a major concern for organizations.
-Accidents involving employees can jeopardize the safety of everyone at work, and be enormously costly for employers, in terms of lawsuits, insurance, and lost productivity.
+Accidents involving employees can jeopardize the safety of everyone at work and be enormously costly for employers, in terms of lawsuits, insurance, and lost productivity.
 Research has long extolled the virtues of creating a safety climate, which means setting organizational policy to reflect the fact that safe behavior is important, expected, and will be rewarded.
 But there is another way to make sure that employees engage in safe practices on the job.
-We can hire “safer” people in the first place.
+They can hire “safer” people in the first place.
 The authors of the current study (Beus, Dhanani, & McCord, 2015) wanted to identify the personality traits that are associated with safe behavior.

 PERSONALITY AND SAFE BEHAVIOR

 In this study, the authors didn’t just consider workplace accidents as an outcome.
-It’s because accidents can be caused by a variety of factors that are beyond an employee’s control.
+This is because accidents can be caused by a variety of factors that are beyond an employee’s control.
 For example, perhaps a machine was built with a fatal flaw that only became known after an accident.
 Or perhaps an employee was following the proper protocol leading up to an accident, but the people who designed the training made an error.
 For this reason, it makes more sense to study the safe or unsafe behavior itself, in addition to the outcomes.
-Which people were more likely to engage in workplace behavior that is defined as safe, and stay away from behavior that is considered unsafe?
+Which type of people were more likely to engage in workplace behavior that is defined as safe, and stay away from behavior that is considered unsafe?

 The authors conducted a meta-analysis, which means compiling results from many different previous studies.
 The logic here is that results are more reflective of the truth when they are averaged across many different scenarios.
 They first ascertained the relationship between safety behavior and the “big five” broad personality traits: extraversion, agreeableness, conscientiousness, neuroticism, and openness to experience.